Forms IV and V (Years 10 and 11)

 All students take the core GCSE subjects of English Language, English Literature, Mathematics, Combined or Triple Science and a Modern Foreign Language (French or Spanish).
 Students are set for languages and will be prepared to take Reading, Writing, Listening and Speaking examinations.
 There is the option to take Spanish in addition to French, Latin or Greek.
 This will be decided in conjunction with the Modern Foreign Languages department according to ability and experience.

-All students follow a programme of Personal, Health, Social, Citizenship and Economic Education, which includes guidance on careers and a full PE programme.
+All students follow a programme of Personal, Social, Health and Economic Education, a full PE programme alongside Careers guidance and advice.

 DOWNLOAD THE GCSE OPTIONS GUIDE